 Here’s an alternative: Start treating your personal life like it’s a job and your family as if they’re important clients.

 It might sound silly, and you don’t want to treat them like clients in every respect.
 But once you start thinking of your personal life with this kind of mentality, you’ll actually start managing your time and energy much more effectively.

 Making sure to spend more time with your family can actually make you a better entrepreneur because it forces you to prioritize and manage your time better.
-A 2003 study by the Family and Work Institute found that the 32% of executives in the study who reported placing the same priority on family and life, actually felt more successful at work, had less stress and were much better at managing their time and workloads.

 They say it takes a village to raise a child, and the same could be said about startups.
 You’ll never see a successful business built entirely by just one person.

 The reason is simple: You can’t do everything by yourself, it’s literally impossible to do so.
 That goes double when you become a parent.

 Yet, oddly enough, one of the hardest things for any entrepreneur to do is learning how to relinquish control.
 When you’ve built a startup from the ground up, it can feel uncomfortable delegating tasks to someone else, as necessary as it may be.

 For your business, consider hiring a virtual assistant to help you out with the mundane tasks that you just don’t have time for.
 They can be very affordable depending on what task it is you need done.

 Delegating more and working less on your business means that you can spend more quality time with your family.
 It also means you’re able to spend more time focusing on the bigger picture and how you can take your business to the next level.

 In regards to home life, it’s similarly important to recognize that you can’t do it all.
 That means being as upfront as possible about planning and managing time as a family, and developing a support network.